-There will be a quiz every Friday at the end of class.
+There will be a quiz every Monday.
 The quizzes will generally be based on homework problems and lecture material from the corresponding week.
 Therefore, it is to your advantage to attend every lecture and have ALL the homework completed.
 If you miss a quiz you will get a ZERO for that quiz.
 NO MAKE-UP QUIZZES!
 Lowest quiz score will be dropped at end of quarter.